 The 15.05 Blackpool North - Kilmarnock charter was worked to Preston on September 12th.
-Two strange workings followed, on September 18th 25069 was added to the 17.55 Cardiff - Portsmouth Harbour as far as Bristol Temple Meads, 33024 was the train engine.
+Unusual workings followed, on September 18th 25069 was added to the 17.55 Cardiff - Portsmouth Harbour as far as Bristol Temple Meads, 33024 was the train engine.
 The next day (19th) 25069 worked the 06.45 Cardiff - Portsmouth Harbour forward from Bristol Temple Meads, returning with the 12.10 Portsmouth Harbour - Cardiff to Bristol Temple Meads.
 At some point during September 25069 was dispayed at Salisbury as part of an exhibition.

 25069 was noted light engine at Newcastle station on November 2nd.
 Two days later on November 4th 25069 worked a late evening Middlesborough - Neville Hill exhibition train.
 Finally, for this Cricklewood locomotive its last two passenger workings took place November 10th working the 10.40 Carlisle - Leeds and 16.00 Leeds - Carlisle.

 25069 was withdrawn on December 18th 1983.